decred/dcrwallet/rpc/documentation/api.md

 - `FailedPrecondition`: A multisig script was required to be redeemable by the wallet but is not without additional secrets.

 ___

+#### `ImportVotingAccountFromSeed`
+The `ImportVotingAccountFromSeed` method imports bytes that become the master seed for a hierarchical deterministic private key that is imported into the wallet with the supplied name and locked with the supplied password.
+Addresses derived from this account MUST NOT be sent any funds.
+They are solely for the use of creating stake submission scripts.
+A rescan may optionally be started to search for tickets using submission scripts derived from this account.

+**Request:** `ImportVotingAccountFromSeedRequest`

+- `bytes seed`: The bytes to be used in the master seed.

+- `bytes passphrase`: The wallet's private passphrase.

+- `string name`: A name to use for the account.
+Must be unique.

+- `bool rescan`: Whether or not to perform a blockchain rescan for the imported key.

+- `int32 scan_from`: The block height to begin a rescan from.

+**Response:** `ImportPrivateKeyResponse`

+- `uint32 account`: The account number of the account.

+**Expected errors:**

+- `InvalidArgument`: Passphrase not supplied.

+- `InvalidArgument`: The seed supplied is invalid.

+- `InvalidArgument`: Duplicate name.

+- `InvalidArgument`: A rescan height was specified, but the rescan option was not set.

+- `InvalidArgument`: A negative rescan height was passed.

+___